MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-samples-services-web-and-mobile.md

 ms.author: cshoe
 ---

-# Sample code for building Azure web and mobile apps with Node.js
+# Azure web and mobile apps with Node.js code samples

-The following sample code illustrates building Azure web and mobile apps with Node.js.
+The following code samples demonstrate how to build Azure web and mobile apps with Node.js.

 If you need code for other tasks, you can browse the full list of [Azure Node.js samples](https://azure.microsoft.com/resources/samples/?term=nodejs).